Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 as a group, we collectively tried to implement the select function into our client and server

+### 2024-01-11 - debug why client isn't sending question to server properly

+i first tried implementing select with two client sockets, but that didn't work so i reverted back my changes and now my original code doesnt work. was tyribng to debug

 ## Carmin Vuong

 ### 2024-01-02 - started our proposal